NATO, Its Purpose, History, and Members

 NATO is an alliance of 28 countries bordering the North Atlantic Ocean.
 It includes Canada, the United States, Turkey, and most members of the European Union.
 NATO is an acronym for the North Atlantic Treaty Organization.

 The United States contributes three-fourths of NATO's budget.
-During the 2016 presidential campaign, Donald Trump said other NATO members should contribute more.
-Trump also accused it of being obsolete.
+During the 2016 presidential campaign, Donald Trump said other NATO members should spend more on their military.
+Only four countries reach the targeted spending of 2 percent of gross domestic product.
+They are the United States, the United Kingdom, Greece, and Estonia.

 The only time NATO invoked Article 5 was after the 9/11 terrorist attacks.
 It responded to U.S. requests for help in the War in Afghanistan.
 It took the lead from August 2003 to December 2014.
 At its peak, it deployed 130,000 troops.
 In 2015, it ended its combat role and began supporting Afghan troops.

 As a result, NATO's September 2014 summit focused on Russia' aggression.
 President Putin vowed to create a "New Russia" out of Ukraine's eastern region.
-According to a Wall Street Journal article, "U.S. Vows NATO Defense of Baltics," published in September 4, 2014, the U.S. promised to do the opposite.
 President Obama pledged to defend countries such as Latvia, Lithuania, and Estonia.

 NATO's 28 members are: Albania, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Turkey, United Kingdom, and the United States.